shownola/movie_review/README.md

 # README

 Highlights of this app

-Users
+- Users
-Reviews
+- Reviews
-Ratings - Raty.js
+- Ratings using the Raty.js gem
-Search - Searchkick and ElasticSearch
+- Search Feature using Searchkick and ElasticSearch
-Bootstrap
+- Bootstrap

 * ...